ucb-bar/gemmini/README.md

 **Action:** stride <= rs2

+### `flush` flushes the TLB
+**Format:** `flush rs1`
+- `rs1` = If `rs1[0]` is 1, then the current TLB request is skipped (if its waiting for an interrupt).
+Otherwise, the current TLB request is repeated.

+**Notes:**

+- This instruction executes _as soon as it is received_ without waiting for other instructions which may be queued up.
+It is the programmer's responsibility to insert fences if necessary.
+- Dependency bits cannot be appended to this instruction.

 ## Core Matmul Sequences
 Every single matrix multiply operation is a combination of `matmul.preload` and `matmul.compute` (due to the length of a single instruction it was split into two instructions). `matmul.preload` should precede the `matmul.compute`.